 This is not chicken tikka masala, putatively invented in Glasgow in the 1960s.
 Nor is it the stewed dish you often see in restaurants.
 This is the Mughal dish with a centuries-old heritage.

 Put the tanduri chicken on to cook first, then you will have ample time to prepare this sauce whilst the chicken cooks.
 I find the best technique is to melt the butter first, then cook the tanduri chicken.
-Once cooked, put the chicken aside, covered, and allow to rest whilst you finish this sauce.
-Our recipe for tanduri chicken is very easy to prepare,.
+Once cooked, put the chicken aside, cover it, and allow it to rest whilst you finish this sauce.
+Our recipe for tanduri chicken is very easy to prepare,

 Use the top half of a bunch of coriander for the garnish and use the lower half, with stalks and roots to prepare the sauce.
 The stalks and roots have a more intense flavour.
 The red food colour is optional, but it does give the dish the appearance that people expect.

 Despite the apparent heroic quantities of butter and cream, this is the healthy version.
 You do not want to know what the original quantities were.
 Suffice to say, if the hardness of your arteries is not a concern you could double the butter and cream quantities.
 Over the years I have cooked this I have gradually reduced the butter and cream to the amounts in this recipe.
 They are at what we think is now the minimum you can use, without losing the essence of this dish.

 Make this as the centrepiece of an Indian meal, served with very simple accompaniments, such as plain rice or bread.

 If you are entertaining, this dish has a big, big “wow” factor with guests.